Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

 ## Performance Testing

 Regularly testing applications for performance is crucial for **BOTH** cost and application optimization.
-Typically optimizing for performance will also help with optimizing cost and vice versa; however there may be cases where one has to be sacrificed for the other (i.e. always provisioning additional compute resources in a cluster as "overhead" to account for unexpected increases in usage, brand new workloads, etc.).
+Typically optimizing for performance will also help with optimizing cost and vice versa; however there may be cases where one has to be sacrificed for the other (i.e. always provisioning additional compute resources in a cluster as "overhead" that services can utilize to account for unexpected increases in usage, brand new workloads, etc.).

-The goal thus should not be to minimize costs and/or maximize performance, but instead find the right balance of cost and performance that keeps costs down while also allowing for
+The goal thus should not be solely to minimize costs and/or maximize performance, but instead find the right balance of cost and performance that keeps costs down while also allowing for unexpected

 ## Cost Optimization
 - Find the "Billing" section in the cloud provider UI